-A Phase II ESA will be conducted to confirm that the USTs have been removed from the Site and determine if there are petroleum impacts to soil and/or groundwater.
-This SAP has been prepared to outline the scope of work for the Phase II ESA.
+It has been determined that a Phase II ESA should be conducted to evaluate for the presence of petroleum impacts to soil and/or groundwater based on historic usage of the site, specifically the

+ASTs.
+This SAP has been prepared to outline the scope of work for the recommended Phase II ESA.